thenewinquiry/tni-theme/readme.txt

 Custom theme for The New Inquiry, based on Gridbox theme.

 == Changelog ==

+== 0.7.13 August 3, 2017 ==
+* Change how advance essays are handled for subscribers
+* #77 - Unauthenticated users see prompt to subscribe for subscriber-only essays

 == 0.7.12 July 14, 2017 ==
 * #80 - Conditionally show `seo_description` on featured post